dudung/soal/_posts/fi3201/2021-01-29-root-bisection.md

 ## exercises
+1. Comparing the given flowchart in Fig. <a href="#fig:rb-bisection-method-flow-chart">1</a> and algoritm in Alg. <a href="#alg:rs-bisection-method-algorithm">1</a>, which one suits you better?
+Give your opinion about it.
-1. Modify the flowchart in Fig. <a href="#fig:rb-bisection-method-flow-chart">1</a> so that number of elements is the same as in Alg. <a href="#alg:rs-bisection-method-algorithm">1</a>.
+2. Modify the flowchart in Fig. <a href="#fig:rb-bisection-method-flow-chart">1</a> so that number of elements is the same as in Alg. <a href="#alg:rs-bisection-method-algorithm">1</a>.
 Is it simpler or more comples compared the given flowchart?
 Explain in brief.
-2.

 ## references